lwintringham/esp-sdk-python/docs/CustomSignaturesApi.md

 # create an instance of the API class
 api_instance = esp_sdk.CustomSignaturesApi()
 filter = {'key': 'filter_example'} # dict(str, str) | Filter Params for Searching.
-Equality Searchable Attributes: [id, risk_level, service_id, name, identifier] Matching Searchable Attributes: [name, identifier]  Sortable Attributes: [name, updated_at, created_at, id] Searchable Associations: [organization, teams, definitions, integrations] See Searching Lists for more information.
+Equality Searchable Attributes: [id, risk_level, service_id, name, identifier] Matching Searchable Attributes: [name, identifier]  Sortable Attributes: [name, updated_at, created_at, id] Searchable Associations: [organization, teams, definitions, integrations, suppressions] See Searching Lists for more information.
 See the filter parameter of the association's list action to see what attributes are searchable on each association.
-See Conditions on Relationships in Searching Lists for more information. (optional) page = '{:number=>1,+:size=>20}' # str | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page (optional) (default to {:number=>1,+:size=>20}) include = 'include_example' # str | Related objects that can be included in the response:  organization, teams, external_accounts, definitions See Including Objects for more information. (optional)
+See Conditions on Relationships in Searching Lists for more information. (optional) page = '{:number=>1,+:size=>20}' # str | Page Number and Page Size.  number is the page number of the collection to return, size is the number of items to return per page (optional) (default to {:number=>1,+:size=>20}) include = 'include_example' # str | Related objects that can be included in the response:  organization, teams, external_accounts, definitions, suppressions See Including Objects for more information. (optional)

 try:
     # Get a list of Custom Signatures